openeuropa/oe_editorial/modules/oe_editorial_content_lock/README.md

 # OpenEuropa Corporate Content Lock

-This module provides the ability to prevent concurrent content editing on an OpenEuropa project.
+This module provides the ability to prevent concurrent content editing on a site.
 By installing this module, a user that starts to edit content on the site will lock it preventing other users from editing it at the same time.